 Non-Breathable snoring devices can appear similar in nature to their counterpart yet do not allow the user to breathe freely through the mouth.
 They are often solid, one piece oral appliances without any holes, slots, spaces, or hinges.
 The lack of a breathing option is not necessarily a bad thing.
 They are still effective and can offer the added benefit of preventing dry mouth.
 Non-breathable devices can be a great choice if one’s sinuses allow for nasal breathing.

-3 snoring device that allow mouth breathing
+3 snoring device that allows mouth breathing

 The zQuiet is one of the most highly sought-after products on the market and there are several reasons for this.
 First, it has a patented “living hinge” design which is simply a spring action hinge that opens and closes with the natural movement of the jaw.
 This action provides a large volume of air to enter and exit through the mouth because there are no narrow holes which can restrict airflow.
 Think of it this way: using the zQuiet provides airflow that is the equivalent to wearing virtually nothing at all.
 There are no restrictive passages for air to travel.

 In addition to providing optimum airflow, this device is ready to use out of the box and requires no fitting or molding steps.
-Simply rinse the moutguard under warm water to relax the hinges and place into your mouth.
+Simply rinse the mouthguard under warm water to relax the hinges and place into your mouth.
 It’s designed to accommodate virtually any size mouth.
 In addition, it’s made in the USA, FDA cleared, latex free and BPA free.

 You can read a review that I wrote on the zQuiet here.